saswatt23/graphql_bookmgmnt/README.md

 # Book Management Application
-+This is a book management application designed to help users organize and manage their book collections.
++ This is a book management application designed to help users organize and manage their book collections.
 It provides features such as adding, updating, and deleting books, user authentication, role-based access control, and integration with external services like cloud storage and email.
 # Features